ubco-db/EmbedDB-Desktop/docs/usageInfo.md

 ### Inserting Variable-Length Data

 EmbedDB has support for variable length records, but only when `EMBEDDB_USE_VDATA` is enabled. `varPtr` points to the variable sized data that you would like to insert and `length` specifies how many bytes that record takes up.
-It is important to note that when inserting variable-length data, EmbedDB still inserts fixed-size records just like above.
+It is important to note that when inserting variable-length data, EmbedDB still inserts fixed-size records just like the above example Another pointer is created in the fixed record that points to the variable one.
 If an individual record does not have any variable data, simply set `varPtr = NULL` and `length = 0`.

 **Method:**